lizardfs/documentation/source/adminguide/basic_configuration.rst

 The master server is the heart of the LizardFS ecosystem.
 It keeps all meta information about every file, every chunk and every slice if in ec mode.
 It knows what is where and how to find it.
-It is also resposible to organize georeplication and topology and fix the effects of broken drives and chunkservers.
+It is also responsible to organize geo replication and topology and fix the effects of broken drives and chunkservers.

 The metadata database